My wife thinks that it’s high time I get done a bit of paintwork on my dome.

-So I’m at Mahesh Hair Saloon.
-It’s 2 pm and I’m there at this time for one main reason – to escape from post lunch plate-washing duties at home.
+So I go to Mahesh Hair Saloon.
+It’s 2 pm and I’m there at this time for one main reason – to escape from post-lunch dish-washing duties at home.

 This is not Mahesh hair saloon.
 This one’s from Gujarat